andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 }
 ```

 With this, we are effectively making our code easier to understand by discriminating between **logic** and raw **data**.
 The former is the `check-args()` function executed in that single `@if` clause we just wrote there while the later is the `$args` map containing all the information pertaining the arguments.
-Having not done this, we would otherwise be writing an endless amount of conditional statements which we would soon find very difficult to understand, let alone debug it when something goes wrong.
+Having not done this, we would otherwise be writing an endless amount of conditional statements which we would soon find very difficult to understand, let alone debug when something goes wrong.

+## Modularizing by asking simply `true` or `false` questions

 As for the check themselves, let's start from the first two arguments; `$tiling-x` and `$tiling-y`.
 According to Mozilla's documentation on [`background-position`], there is a total of **six** possible values: